 If you’re not opposed to hoofing it to your destination, check out Thunder Knob Trailhead.
 After a relatively easy, hour-long hike you’ll be rewarded with stunning views of the lake and surrounding mountains.
 The campground at the end of the trail is first come, first served, so arrive early if you’re going on a busy weekend.

 The highway runs through majestic landscapes from start to finish, with flatland meadows, forests, and riverbanks giving way to expansive jungles of cedar and dramatic mountain faces and peaks before descending into the drier, rolling high-desert sweeps of the Methow Valley.
 In other words, you’ll enjoy natural beauty every inch of the way.
-There are, however, a few standout vantages that should be emphasized.
+There are, however, a few standout vantage points that should be emphasized.

-Ross Lake is a long, turquoise pool hemmed in by Diablo Dam, around which are several campgrounds that can only be reached by boat.
+Ross Lake is a long, turquoise pool hemmed in by Diablo Dam, around which are several campgrounds that can only be reached by shuttle or boat.
 The lake and its surrounding area define the word “breathtaking,” and if you’d like to see them in all their glory, there’s a convenient viewing area alongside the highway.

 The highest point in the journey is at Washington Pass and Rainy Pass, which are essentially right alongside one another.
 A brief drive off the highway will bring you to a short, paved path leading to an overlook that provides a stunning vantage of the passes.
 If you’re prepared to do a solid bout of hiking, Maple Pass will provide you with a glorious backcountry view of the Cascades.
 Start at the Rainy Lake Trailhead off Rainy Pass, which will bring you to the Maple Pass Loop.
 The loop is nearly eight miles around with some pretty steep elevation at some points, so while it’s not overly difficult it is a view that doesn’t come without effort.

 If you’re a Jack Kerouac fan with gumption, Desolation Peak provides an outdoor challenge combined with literary history.
 Kerouac spent a summer as a fire lookout on the peak in 1963, an experience he wrote about in both Dharma Bums and Desolation Angels.
 Access is not easy, however.
-You can either hike some 20 miles, or take a boat part way starting from the Ross Lake Resort.
+You can either hike some 20 miles or take a boat part way starting from the Ross Lake Resort.

-Once you’ve made it over the pass, you descend into the dry heat of the Methow Valley where you’ll find three towns, each of which is worth exploring
+Once you’ve made it over the pass, you descend into the dry heat of the Methow Valley where you’ll find three towns, each of which is worth exploring.

 Eight miles down the highway you’ll find Twisp, and while it’s primarily geared toward serving the locals, that doesn’t mean that it’s not worth a visit.
-Saturday mornings there’s a small farmer’s market where you can get local produce and handcrafts.
+Saturday mornings there’s a small farmer’s market where you can get local produce and handicrafts.
 Cinnamon Twisp Bakery is a great little coffee and pastry spot.
-And the Glover Street Market provides a surprisingly good selection of wellness products and a wine cellar where you can taste and procure finely aged balsamic vinegar and olive oil.
+And the Glover Street Market provides a surprisingly good selection of wellness products and a cellar where you can taste and procure finely aged balsamic vinegar and olive oil.